NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 **Evidence:**

 * Multiple POST requests were made to /accounts/login from the external IP 134.209.145.73.
-* The repeated access attempts targeted the user test@letsdefend.io.
+* The repeated access attempts targeted the user [test@letsdefend.io](mailto:test@letsdefend.io).
 * Firewall logs showed the incoming connections were blocked.
-* Proxy logs returned HTTP 403 responses, indicating that the requests were denied.
 * No successful HTTP 200 response or Allowed action was observed from the source IP.
 * The source IP was reported by VirusTotal and AbuseIPDB in categories including malicious activity, brute force, SSH, and phishing.
-* The source IP was identified as being located in India, which was configured as an unused or unsupported cloud region.
-* The activity matched the Unused/Unsupported Cloud Regions defense evasion technique.
 * Log Management showed that only 52.15.206.21 was targeted by the attacker IP, with no evidence that additional systems were affected.
 * Endpoint Security identified the target system as Ubuntu 20.04.02.
 * The device action was Blocked, and all observed access attempts failed.

+**Analysis:**

+* Proxy logs returned HTTP 403 responses, indicating that the requests were denied.
+* The source IP was identified as being located in India, which was configured as an unused or unsupported cloud region.
+* The activity matched the Unused/Unsupported Cloud Regions defense evasion technique.

 **Classification:** True Positive - Malicious